TritonDataCenter/sdcadm/docs/update.md

 Once you are ready to update the agents, execute the following command:

     sdcadm experimental update-agents --latest --all --yes
-    sdcadm experimental update cmon-agent --all    # if cmon is installed sdcadm experimental update dockerlogger --all    # if docker is installed
+    sdcadm experimental update dockerlogger --all    # if docker is installed

 ### Step 2: Update other and gz-tools